Stéphanie Gibaud: The UBS case

-In February 2014, she published "La Femme qui en savait vraiment trop" (the woman who knew too much) at the Cherche Midi publisher.
-She explains various dysfunctions of the bank, namely about the illegal sales service of the Swiss client advisors on the French territory and tax evasion.
+In February 2014, she published "La Femme Qui en Savait Vraiment Trop" (The Woman Who Knew Too Much) at the Cherche Midi publisher.
+She explained the dysfunctions of the bank, namely the illegal sales service of Swiss client advisers on French territory and tax evasion.

-Antoine Peillon, investigation journalist, who signed the postface of her book clearly explained that Stephanie Gibaud has been one of the sources of her book entitled "Ces 600 milliards qui manquent à la France" (these 600 billions which lack in France), published in March 2013.
+Antoine Peillon, an investigative journalist who signed the preface of her book said Gibaud was one of the sources for her book "Ces 600 Milliards Qui Manquent à la France" (600 Billion Missing in France) published in March 2013.

-On march 5, 2015, the labor court ruled in favor of Stephanie Gibaud and condemned UBS to pay a fine of €30,000 for harassment.
+On March 5, 2015, a labor court ruled in favor of Gibaud and fined UBS €30,000 for harassment.
 The bank did not appeal the case.

-In May 2015, Stephanie Gibaud and her publisher received a complaint from UBS France for defamation.
+In May 2015, Gibaud and her publisher was hit with a complaint from UBS France for defamation.

-On May 11, 2015 she was being listened to by the tax ruling committee in the European Parliament in Brussels, invited by Alain Lamassoure.
-Eva Joly, European deputy, who was seating in the commission, evoked her support to Stephanie Gibaud in an interview given to France Inter (radio) on January 24, 2015.
+On May 11, 2015 she spoke to the tax ruling committee in the European Parliament in Brussels, invited by Alain Lamassoure.
+Eva Joly, European deputy, who was seating in the commission, gave her support to Gibaud in an interview with France Inter (radio) on January 24, 2015.

-In June 2015, Stephanie Gibaud co-wrote a tribune in L'Express magazine with Nicolas Dupont-Aignan to defend the cause of the whistleblowers.
+In June 2015, Gibaud co-wrote a tribune in L'Express magazine with Nicolas Dupont-Aignan to defend the cause of whistleblowers.